vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 * `listName` - The name of the list we want to edit.
 * `rowId` - The ID of the record we want to edit.
-* `data` - The column name and new value for that column.
+* `data` - The column name and new data for that column.

 {% highlight python %}
 # Edit a record